HarikaLakkoju/HarikaLakkoju/README.md

 - **Computer Science Fundamentals:** DBMS, Operating Systems, Networking, OOPs

 ---

-Thanks for visiting my profile!
-Feel free to reach out! 😊
+🙌 **Thanks for visiting my profile!**
+I’m always excited to connect with others passionate about technology, backend development, and cloud computing.
+If you have any questions, collaboration ideas, or just want to chat about tech, feel free to reach out! 😊

+Looking forward to new connections and opportunities!😊😊😊